AgPipeline/AgPipeline.github.io/transformers/environment.md

 Please read the [Transformers](https://github.com/AgPipeline/AgPipeline.github.io/blob/master/transformers/transformers.md) overview documentation for some additional context.

-In this document we will be providing an conceptual overview of the code structure and the at the implementation of the UA Makeflow version.
+In this document we will be providing an conceptual overview of the code structure and then uses the implementation of the UA makeflow solution as a practical example.

 ## Overview
 As mentioned above, the intention of an Environment Transformer is to provide an organized runtime environment.